ForgeRock/client-script-auth-tree-node/README.md

 -->
 <b>Client Script Authentication Node</b>
 <br/>
-An authentication node which executes a client-side browser Javascript, returning any configured results as a shared state object.
+An authentication node which executes a client-side browser Javascript, returning any configured results to a shared state object.
 <br/>
 <br/>
 <b>Installation</b>